1 Introduction

 Although there are no historical sources that clearly state that Thebe was the daughter of Physcius, it is presumed that this is the case, as Locrus, the son of Physcius, assisted Zethus in conquering Thebes.
 [48]

-According to tradition, Thebe is the daughter of the river god Asopus, but the Asopus river is located near Antheia, where Physcius lives, and it is assumed that the river god is Physcius.
+According to tradition, Thebe is the daughter of the river god Asopus, but the Asopus river is located in Epicnemidian Locris, where Physcius lived, and it is assumed that the river god is Physcius.
 [49]

 Physcius' wife was Maera, the daughter of Proetus, and it is assumed that the Proetidian gate of Thebes was named after Proetus, the grandfather of Thebes.
 [50]